Indonesia 3rd Edition (PRE-ORDER)

 In the EU your price may be slightly adjusted if your country has a VAT rate different from 21%.

 Note: this is a pre-order for the third edition of Indonesia.
-Release is planned for the fourth quarter of 2024.
+Release is planned for Q2 of 2025.

 If you order this game along with other games, the order will not be shipped until every item is available.
 During the pre-order period we offer lower shipping prices for selected countries in North-America, Asia and Oceania for orders only containing Indonesia.